michael-collins/3d-digital-art-and-design--oer/_exercises/maya-texturing/maya-texturing.md

 ### <a name="level-2"></a>Level 2:

-1) Duplicate your project folder from Exercise 2 and rename it to **_{{ page.submission-id }}-L2_**.
+1. Duplicate your project folder from Exercise 2 and rename it to **_{{ page.submission-id }}-L2_**.
-2) For each of the three objects you modeled in the last exercise:
+2. For each of the three objects you modeled in the last exercise:
-  a) Unwrap the object’s UVs
+  a.
+Unwrap the object’s UVs
-  b) Export a UV snapshot
+  b.
+Export a UV snapshot
-  d) Bake an Ambient Occlusion (AO) texture *(*[Tutorial - AO](https://www.youtube.com/watch?v=v3SXSffuvnk)*, *[Digital Tutors - AO Texture Baking](http://www.digitaltutors.com/11/training.php?vid=9348&autoplay=1)*)*
+  c.
+Bake an Ambient Occlusion (AO) texture *(*[Tutorial - AO](https://www.youtube.com/watch?v=v3SXSffuvnk)*, *[Digital Tutors - AO Texture Baking](http://www.digitaltutors.com/11/training.php?vid=9348&autoplay=1)*)*
-  c) Create a color texture in Photoshop, (1024px by 1024px) and incorporate the AO shadow information into the texture.
+  d.
+Create a color texture in Photoshop (1024px by 1024px) and overlay the AO shadow image into the color texture.
-Note: Follow the Level 2 learning resources for more specific details.
-3) Save each of the three scenes in the scenes folder as:
+3. Save each of the three scenes in the scenes folder as:
   **_obj1-{{ page.submission-id }}_**
   **_obj2-{{ page.submission-id }}_**
   **_obj3-{{ page.submission-id }}_**
-4) Save your UV snapshots in the sourceimages folder as:
+4. Save your UV snapshots in the sourceimages folder as:
   **_uv1-{{ page.submission-id }}.jpg_**
   **_uv2-{{ page.submission-id }}.jpg_**
   **_uv3-{{ page.submission-id }}.jpg_**
-5) Save your color texture combined with AO texture in the sourceimages folder as:
+5. Save your color textures combined with AO texture in the sourceimages folder as:
   **_color1-{{ page.submission-id }}.jpg_**
   **_color2-{{ page.submission-id }}.jpg_**
   **_color3-{{ page.submission-id }}.jpg_**
-6) Save your AO texture in the sourceimages folder as:
+6. Save your AO textures in the sourceimages folder as:
   **_ao1-{{ page.submission-id }}.jpg_**
   **_ao2-{{ page.submission-id }}.jpg_**
   **_ao3-{{ page.submission-id }}.jpg_**